marisa2306/marisa2306/README.md

 ![Design and Development](https://media-exp1.licdn.com/dms/image/C4D16AQHlkDNK3vFSjA/profile-displaybackgroundimage-shrink_200_800/0/1566752127388?e=1616630400&v=beta&t=PDxlOuZLwmdrc2BzChU3bnN_tWMMigv_ziVnG2vNyEo)

-# Hi there 👋
+# Hi there 👋, I am Marisa

-I'm Marisa, an Italian former Architect who recently decided to switch careers and become a Full Stack Web Developer.
+An Italian former Architect who recently decided to switch careers and become a Full Stack Web Developer.
 I like to take project from the conceptual stage of visual mock-ups and carry it through development all by myself.

 - 🌱 I’m currently learning React Redux, Hooks